peterjmartinson/peterjmartinson.github.io/_posts/2017-11-25-Twitch-Client.md

 2. `https://wind-bow.glitch.me/twitch-api/channels/<channel>?callback=?` - This one is needed to get the user's avatar.

-3. `https://wind-bow.glitch.me/twitch-api/streams/<channel>?callback=?` - Needed to get details of what the user's currently streaming.
+3. `https://wind-bow.glitch.me/twitch-api/streams/<channel>?callback=?` - Needed to get details of what the user is currently streaming.

+The program initiates the process by calling the `/users/` route with

+{% highlight javascript %}

+{% endhighlight %}